w3f/polkadot-spec/docs/chap-host-api.md

         (result i32))

 Arguments
-- `data`: a pointer-size ([Definition 203](chap-host-api#defn-runtime-pointer-size)) to the enumerated items from which the trie root gets formed.
+- `data`: a pointer-size ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer-size)) to the enumerated items from which the trie root gets formed.
 The items consist of a SCALE encoded array containing only values, where the corresponding key of each value is the index of the item in the array, starting at 0.
-The keys are compact encoded integers ([Definition 198](id-cryptography-encoding#defn-sc-len-encoding)).
+The keys are compact encoded integers ([Definition -def-num-ref-](id-cryptography-encoding#defn-sc-len-encoding)).

-- `version`: the state version ([Definition 205](chap-host-api#defn-state-version)).
+- `version`: the state version ([Definition -def-num-ref-](chap-host-api#defn-state-version)).

-- `result`: a pointer ([Definition 202](chap-host-api#defn-runtime-pointer)) to the buffer containing the 256-bit trie root result.
+- `result`: a pointer ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer)) to the buffer containing the 256-bit trie root result.

 ### B.7.3. `ext_trie_keccak_256_root` {#id-ext_trie_keccak_256_root}